Create Routine to Load a Table

 · Change the routine name.

 · Change the action to be taken if there too much input data – in this case, more than 5000 records.
 The default action is to set a return code (default value 8) and continue the program.
 There will be a message like “Table limit (5000) Exceeded” displayed on SYSOUT, and the excess values will be ignored.
-You can choose a different return code, and if you check Abort[ü] the your program will be aborted.
+You can choose a different return code, and if you check Abort[ü]your program will be aborted.

 · Uncheck Close Input[ü].